 Choose People Who Know You Well and Help Them to Know You Better

 Avoid abruptly asking someone for a recommendation letter after class or during a chance meeting in the hallway.
 Instead, make an appointment with the individual to discuss the fellowship you are applying for and how he or she can help you.
 Allow your letter writers to know you as a student AND as a person.
-Whenever possible, give the letter writer any materials that might help him or her write a more detailed letter, such as a copy of your resumeé or the National Fellowship and Scholarship Student Information Sheet (.doc).
+Whenever possible, give the letter writer any materials that might help him or her write a more detailed letter, such as a copy of your resumé or the National Fellowship and Scholarship Student Information Form.

 Help Faculty Understand What Is Needed in a Fellowship Recommendation

 Recommendations for prestigious fellowships are an important piece of your application; therefore, it is essential that your letter-writers understand for what the fellowship is looking in the letters.
 Provide the faculty member with a link to the Fellowship Recommendations Writer Guidelines (PDF) for additional information on writing a letter of recommendation for a national fellowship.